Some posts contain compensated links. Please read this disclaimer for more info.

 He then thanks you and says that he wants to clean your shoes.
 You assume he’s doing it as a thank you, but he’s not.
 He’s about to charge you for it, and once those shoes are clean, there’s nothing you can do about it.

-Don’t feel bad about it, though.
-This is one of the oldest tourist scams in Istanbul, a scam that’s as ancient as the hills the city was built on!
+Please don’t feel bad about it, though.
+This is one of the oldest tourist scams in Istanbul, a scam that’s as ancient as the city’s hills!
 Be aware of this “trick” and don’t fall for it when exploring Istanbul’s historic streets.

 The Scenic Route